 - A corporation over which the Hong Kong entity has control

-- A corporation that has control over the Hong Kong entity; or
+- A corporation that has control over the Hong Kong entity

 - A corporation under the same control as the Hong Kong entity

-- A director or principal officer of that company or corporate company of that company; and any relative of any such director or officer;
+- A director or principal officer of that company or the corporate company of that company; and any relative of any such director or officer

-- Any partner of the company and, where such partner is a natural person, any relative of such partner.
+- Any partner of the company and, where a such partner is a natural person, any relative of such partner

 If the Hong Kong entity is “a partnership”

-- Any partner of the partnership, and where such partner is a partnership, any relative of that partner;
+- Any partner of the partnership, and where such a partner is a partnership, any relative of that partner

-Regarding WHT for entertainers or sportsperson, WHT payment depends on whom the non-resident entertainers or sportsmen made their agreement directly with (individuals or through a corporate agent or a corporation).
+Regarding WHT for entertainers or sportspersons, WHT payment depends on whom the non-resident entertainers or sportsmen made their agreement directly with (individuals or through a corporate agent or a corporation).

-Have you heard of Hong Kong double taxation agreements?
+Have you heard of Hong Kong’s Double Taxation Agreements?

 Those can help you avoid the double taxation of income, as well as adjust the tax rights between Hong Kong and other jurisdictions.